fenago/tableau-intermediate/lab-guides/md/Lab_6.md

 ---------------------------------------------------

 Setting up a self-service dashboard is a great way to allow your end users to explore their data at their own pace.
-In this recipe, we will bring together the things that we\'ve learned throughout this lab, and some more, to create a dashboard with rich functionality.
+In this lab, we will bring together the things that we\'ve learned throughout this lab, and some more, to create a dashboard with rich functionality.
 We will implement parameters and action filters to demonstrate an interactive experience, and also embed a web page and